essif-lab/framework/docs/essif-lab-functional-architecture.md

 In the example of the parking permit, the municipality might ask for a credential that proves the requester is a citizen that is a registered inhabitant of said municipality, a credential stating its residential address, a credential stating the make and license plate of the vehicle for which a parking permit is requested, etc. All this is subject to the policy that the municipality has established for issuing such permits, and hence, it must be expected to differ between municipalities.

 An example of conditionally required fields would be when the requester wants the municipality to customize the parking lot, e.g. because the requester has disabilities.
-Assessing such circumstances depends on the (optional) field where the requester must state any disabilities it has, and when that is the case, the requester may be asked to fill in fields such as whether or not a parking lot has to be customized (painted blue, with a sign stating that it is reserved for the provided license-place, or the kind of charging device if (s)he has an electric vehicle).
+Assessing such circumstances depends on the (optional) field where the requester must state any disabilities they have, and when that is the case, the requester may be asked to fill in fields such as whether or not a parking lot has to be customized (painted blue, with a sign stating that it is reserved for the provided license-place, or the kind of charging device if they have an electric vehicle).

 Conversely, the citizen might request the (alleged) municipality to provide credentials, e.g. to prove that it is actually an official municipality of the country it is part of.
 This would provide assurance to the citizen that it would actually be paying the fees to that municipality rather than to e.g. a rogue organization that might have spoofed the website of the municipality.